seanmtracey/FingerPop/README.md

 ####A fun <canvas> thingy that creates random particles when a touchstart/drag event or mousedown/move event is detected.

-A working example can be seen here [here.](http://sean.mtracey.org/stuff/fingerpop),
+A working example can be seen [here.](http://sean.mtracey.org/stuff/fingerpop)